Veteran Mentor Courts

 Admission and Target Population

-The program encompasses veteran services throughout Lancaster County and requires intensive community-based supervision through the probation department and treatment services through the Department of Veterans Affairs.
-The program works closely with the other treatment courts operating in Lancaster County.
+The Lancaster County VTC is targeted at individuals with felony offenses related to substance use disorders or behavioral health issues.
+Participation in the VTC program is voluntary.
+The VTC is a court-supervised program that incorporates intensive treatment and supervision specifically for military veterans.
+It encompasses veteran services throughout Lancaster County and involves rigorous community-based supervision through the probation department and treatment services.
+The program collaborates closely with the other treatment courts operating in Lancaster County.

 Program Structure